kalaspuff/tomodachi/README.md

 mostly suited for local development environments as it provides a structured and colorized view of log records.

-It\'s also possible to use your own logger implementation by specifying `--custom-logger ...` (or setting `TOMODACHI_CUSTOM_LOGGER=...` environment value).
+It's also possible to use your own logger implementation by specifying `--custom-logger ...` (or setting `TOMODACHI_CUSTOM_LOGGER=...` environment value).